pcarbo/genetic-data-analysis-rcc-1/episodes/04-admixture.md

-# Analysis of Genetic Data 1:<br>Exploring genetic data structure using ADMIXTURE
+# Analysis of Genetic Data 1:<br>Exploring global human diversity using ADMIXTURE

 [ADMIXTURE](https://www.genetics.ucla.edu/software/admixture) is a
 method, like PCA, that is commonly used to discover latent structure